-The boys marched right into the woods, as they were not too dense.
+The boys marched right into the woods, the thin shade trees, sparse.
 After some time they found some railway tracks and stopped to rest.
 “I found an old rusty spike!” said Steven.
-“Just leave it alone,” said Davie, “There are probably many of them.”
+“Just leave it alone,” said Davie, “There are probably a ton of them around here.”
 The two boys sat on a big square concrete block about twelve yards away from the tracks, wondering how often the train comes.

-As amazing as it was, the model cars did not even compare to what they found toward the end of the aisle -the hobby-rocket section.
-Amazed, the two boys inspected every rocket, some 40 in number.
+As amazing as it was, the model car boxes did not even compare to what they found toward the end of the aisle.
+The hobby-rocket section.
+Amazed, the two boys inspected every rocket, about forty in number.
 The largest rockets were huge, five-foot tall models that took “D” cell engines.
-Stickers on the big rockets stated, “Must be 18 or Older to Purchase.”
+Stickers on rockets requiring a “C” engine or larger stated, “Must be 18 or Older to Purchase.”

 “This one comes with a deploying parachute,” said Davie.
 “Wow,” said Steven, “What is the remote control for?”
 Davie read the package and said, “This rocket has ‘Track Finder’ technology.
 The remote helps you find the small plastic astronaut and his parachute, once he explodes into the air far above ground level.
-The little figurine uses a locator chip with a watch battery.”
+The small figurine has a locator chip with a watch battery.”
 “Wow,” said Steven, “We’ll have to ask mom for it.”

-They went and found their mother, who was making her fabric purchase before checking out with a few other items.
+They went and found their mother, who was making her fabric purchase before checking out a few other items.
 She went with the boys to see the hobby-rocket section.
-I could not get you one of these today if I tried,” said their mother, “Unless you want this small one.”
+“I could not get you one of these today if I wanted to,” she said, “Unless you want this small one.”
 “We want the one with the track finder,” said Steven. “‘C’ cell engine,” said Davie, “It must be smaller than the ‘D’ cells.”
-“It’s marked 25% off,” said Steven, “$29.99 instead of the normal price of 40 dollars.”
+“It’s marked 25% off,” said Steven, “$29.99 instead of the normal price of forty dollars.”
 “That’s another 25% off if the two of you can come up with $20,” said their mother.
 “Is that a promise?” asked Davie.
 “Sure,” she said.
-“Is that a double promise?” asked Steven asking, “How can we get the money?”
+“Is that a double promise?” asked Steven, and asked, “How can we get the money?”
 “That is a double promise,” said their mother, “Maybe you can do some cleaning for the neighbors or a few things for allowance money.”

 “How are we going to come up with the money for that rocket?” asked Steven.
 “I don’t know,” said Davie, “All I have is the dime in my pocket.
 I’ll have to think of something.”
 “I wonder if the train would flatten the dime into a smooth silver streak on the rail?” asked Steven.
 “No,” said Davie, “The train will flatten the coin into an oval like a potato chip.
 I saw it in a Western.”
 “Can we try it?” asked Steven.
 “It’s no way to save money for a rocket,” said Davie, but he handed Steven the dime as they could see the train coming.
 Steven placed the dime heads up on the railroad track – the vibrations knocked it off twice.
 “Hurry,” said Davie, “The train is coming fast.”

 The idea was a fantastic one, indeed.
 Steven and his brother took the four dollars down the street that afternoon to the gas station.
-The teller would not change out their money for 40 dimes, because they would need to make a purchase, first.
+The teller would not change out their money for forty dimes, because they would need to make a purchase, first.
 “What if we let you keep two of the dimes?” asked Davie, and Steven laughed a little.
 He just could not guess the outcome of this proposition.
 “I’ll take it as a transaction,” said the old woman, playing along, “For these two dark green jawbreakers.”
 The boys were happy with the transaction and made it back home before dark, green tongued.

 Their mother asked about their green tongues, and Davie said they got them from the gas station’s jawbreakers.
 With no further questions, the boys were in the clear.
 The three ate, cleaned, and went off to bed.

 The children saw the rocket burst far above them, yet they could not see the parachuting astronaut figurine for a moment.
-Then, they thought they could see it for a second floating away.
-His locator chip activated and working properly, Davie‘s remote locator with radar display functioned properly, too.
+Then, they thought they could see it for a second, floating away.
+His (the figurine’s) locator chip activated and working properly, Davie‘s remote locator with radar display functioned properly, too.
 The two children walked further into the field to find the rocket.
 They saw it fall about eighty yards away from where they launched it.

 They made it to the vicinity of the fallen rocket and Steven found it.
 “How far away is the astronaut?” asked Steven.
 Davie held his radar box in his right hand and pointed off to the left with his left hand, in about a 280˚ angle.
 “By the looks of this radar, he is 2.5 miles in that direction and may still be falling or in a tree,” said Davie.
 As he pointed into the far distance, they could see far down the tracks.
 The train was coming.
 “Let’s go back,” said Davie, “We’ll have to go find the astronaut tomorrow.”
 Steven handed Davie the rocket; they jogged back to the stand and got it; and ran to the tracks and crossed back over, safely.
 The train was still coming, so they put the rocket back in the box as they awaited its passing.

 The three ran to the apartment complex and Death waited outside.
-Steven brought the box to his room and Davie hurried to get a glass of water while their mother was taking a bath.
+Steven brought the box to his room, and Davie hurried to get a glass of water while their mother was taking a bath.
 The two left and met up with Death.
 They jogged all the way back to the tracks by moonlight and found the dying man as he lay a ways away from the tracks on his back.
 Davie checked his pulse while Steven tried to get the man to drink some water.
 The man had a pulse, yet Steven had to open his mouth gently to pour in some water.